 HOCD ("Gay Thoughts")

 Read these articles about HOCD.
 Feel free to email a question to Dr. Brodsky for a free consultation within 24 hours.
-If you're ready to take the next step, you can make an appointment online now or call 212-726-2390.
-Virtual teletherapy or in-person sessions are available nationwide.
+If you're ready to take the next step, you can make an appointment online now or just call 212-726-2390.
+Virtual teletherapy or in-person sessions are available nationwide in 33 states.

 Many people have irrational OCD doubts about their sexual orientation.
 They know rationally they are heterosexual, but abruptly develop thoughts that they are gay.
 They've never had same-sex attraction.
 They have a life-long pattern of happy heterosexual relationships.
 So-called HOCD, however, attacks a person's identity.